novikovalab/piawka/README.md

 $$ π_{w}, Dxy_{w} = { { \sum^n { N_{diff} \over N_{comp} } } \over n } $$

-This metric might give unpredictable values at sites with lots of missing data, so we deliberately chose to only use sites with >50% alleles genotyped in the current group for unweighted π and Dxy calculation (the threshold can be changed via the `MIS` option).
+This metric might give unpredictable values at sites with lots of missing data, so in this case we deliberately chose to only use sites with >50% alleles genotyped in the current group (the threshold can be changed via the `MIS` option).

 ## Running `piawka`